Legal Notifications

 Academic Standards

 The Green Bay Area Public School District adheres to a standards-based approach to curriculum development.
-School Board Policy 330 further outlines this commitment, stating that “the School Board shall adopt District learning standards and benchmarks that address what students should know and be able to do at various stages of their educational experience within the District.
+School Board Policy 330 further outlines this commitment, stating that “the Board of Education shall adopt District learning standards and benchmarks that address what students should know and be able to do at various stages of their educational experience within the District.
 The learning standards shall be aligned with the state academic standards, but determined at the local level.
 The standards and benchmarks shall guide all curriculum and instruction decisions in addressing the individual needs of all students.
 The District's curriculum and instruction program will also be aligned with applicable state law requirements.”

-Curricular Area | Academic Standards |
+| Curricular Area | Academic Standards |

-Early Learning Standards | Wisconsin Model Early Learning Standards |
+| Early Learning Standards | Wisconsin Model Early Learning Standards |

-English Language Arts (includes Reading and Writing) | Wisconsin Standards for English Language Arts |
+| English Language Arts (includes Reading and Writing) | Wisconsin Standards for English Language Arts |

-Mathematics | Wisconsin Standards for Mathematics |
+| Mathematics | Wisconsin Standards for Mathematics |

-Science | Wisconsin’s Standards for Science |
+| Science | Wisconsin’s Standards for Science |

-Social Studies | Wisconsin Standards for Social Studies |
+| Social Studies | Wisconsin Standards for Social Studies |

 Additionally, with regards to emphasizing content-area literacy in all subjects, Wisconsin and the Green Bay Area Public School District have adopted the Wisconsin Standards for Disciplinary Literacy.
 Additional resources relative to this commitment are located here.